scriptotek/php-alma-client/README.md

 ## Laravel 5 integration

-This project ships with a service provider that you can add to the `$providers` array in your `config/app.php` if you like:
+This project ships with an auto-discoverable service provider and facade.

-    Scriptotek\Alma\Providers\AlmaServiceProvider::class,

-There's also a facade you can add to the `$aliases` array:

-    'Alma' => Scriptotek\Alma\Facades\Alma::class,

 Run

-    $ php artisan vendor:publish --provider="Scriptotek\Alma\Providers\AlmaServiceProvider"
+    $ php artisan vendor:publish --provider="Scriptotek\Alma\Laravel\ServiceProvider"

 to create the `config/alma.php` configuration file.

+If you are on Laravel 5.4 or older, you must manually add the service provider to the `$providers` array in your `config/app.php`:

+    Scriptotek\Alma\Laravel\ServiceProvider::class,

+And the facade:

+    'Alma' => Scriptotek\Alma\Laravel\Facade::class,

 ## Future plans